 - GESAC in East Bentleigh (2012), $45 million

 - Watermarc in Greensborough (2012), $46 million

 Development application documents for the Ashfield Aquatic Centre project can be accessed through the NSW Government Development and Planning Register:

 NSW Government Development and Planning Register: Ashfield Aquatic Centre

 What’s happening now?

-Council has appointed contractors FDC who will soon start construction of the new-state-of-art facility.
+Council has appointed contractors FDC who will soon start construction of the new state-of--the-art facility.

 FDC will be commencing on site in January 2019 with installation of fencing, shade cloth and site amenities.

 Off-site works are continuing to achieve an early works construction certificate to enable demolition and piling to commence in February.

 Value management workshops are in progress to find $1.5 million in savings.